rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### Can I turn off utility billing for VMs?

-You have the ability to suspend the utility billing of virtual machines when they are not in use by powering down VMs through the MyRackspace portal.
+You have the ability to suspend the utility billing of virtual machines when they are not in use by powering down VMs through the MyRackspace Portal.
 By powering off a VM from within the OS you will not only generate an alert ticket for support to investigate, but the VM will continue billing at the daily utility rate.
 To